LLDevLab/LLDevCompiler/Readme.md

 - and rd, rs
 	- Description: Doing bitwise AND operation on values from 2 registers and storing the result to destination register (rd)
 	- Example: and r0, r1
+- xor rd, rs
+	- Description: Doing bitwise XOR operation on values from 2 registers and storing the result to destination register (rd)
+	- Example: xor r0, r1

 At the end of file should always by an empty line.